ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 There are four ways to request an allocation on Delta, they are listed below in order of prevalence.
 For additional information on Delta allocations, please review the `Delta: Allocations <https://delta.ncsa.illinois.edu/delta-allocations/>`_ page.

 - **ACCESS** - 90% of Delta is allocated through the Advanced Cyberinfrastructure Coordination Ecosystem: Support & Services (ACCESS) program.
-To submit an ACCESS Delta allocation request, go to the `ACCESS get your first project <https://allocations.access-ci.org/get-your-first-project>`_ page.
+To submit an ACCESS Delta allocation request, go to the `get your first ACCESS project <https://allocations.access-ci.org/get-your-first-project>`_ page.

 - **Discretionary** - A modest portion of the Delta system is discretionarily available to Illinois researchers, primarily to fill needs not met by the ACCESS program.
 Submit a discretionary Delta request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose "Start a New Delta - Discretionary Submission". (:ref:`How to submit a new XRAS portal request <xras-new>`.)